 \subsection{An adaptive Metropolis-within-Gibbs sampler}

 Markov chain Monte Carlo (MCMC) is employed to draw samples from the joint posterior distribution.
 After defining necessary notation in Appendix \ref{app:notation}, derivations of the full conditional distributions of the latent positions, cluster membership vectors and model parameters are given in Appendix \ref{app:fullconditionals}.
-As the MTGP prior is nonparametric and assumes an infinite number of latent dimensions, in practice setting a finite truncation level, $p_0$, on the number of dimensions fitted is required.
-Thus, an adaptive Metropolis-within-Gibbs sampler is employed where $p$ is dynamically shrunk or augmented as the sampler proceeds.
-Denoting the current iteration by $s$ (but for clarity $s$ is omitted where it is unnecessary), a single pass of the sampler proceeds as follows:
+As the MTGP prior is nonparametric and assumes an infinite number of latent dimensions, in practice setting an initial finite truncation level, $p_0$, on the number of dimensions fitted is required.
+Following \cite{bhattacharya_2011_sparse}, an adaptive Metropolis-within-Gibbs sampler is employed where the truncation dimension $p \leq p_0$ is dynamically shrunk or augmented as the sampler proceeds, with inferential validity ensured as detailed in \cite{bhattacharya_2011_sparse}.
+The number of effective dimensions, $\hat{p}$, can then be subsequently inferred (see Section \ref{sssec:postprocess}).

+Denoting the current iteration by $s$ for $s = 1, \dots, S$ (but for clarity $s$ is omitted where it is unnecessary), a single pass of the sampler proceeds as follows: